swirlai/swirl-search/docs/Developer-Reference.md

 # Connectors

-Connectors are objects responsible for searching a specific type of SearchProvider, retrieving the results and normalizing them to the Swirl format.
+Connectors are objects responsible for searching a specific type of SearchProvider, retrieving the results and normalizing them to the SWIRL format.
 This includes calling query and result processors.

 Both [`connector.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/connector.py) and [`db_connectory.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/db_connector.py) are base classes from which other connector classes are derived.
 While [`requests.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/requests.py) is a wrapper called by `RequestsGet`.
 Two utility functions, [`mappings.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/mappings.py) and [`utils.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/utils.py), can be used by other Connectors.